moore-andrew05/FrankenStein/README.md

 ### *Known Bugs*

-If the program is run multiple times on the same directory and different tile names are used, there will be some errors thrown by java.
+***Probably Fixed:*** If the program is run multiple times on the same directory and different tile names are used, there will be some errors thrown by java.
 These errors do not affect the actual stitching, but if you have to run multiple times on the same directory use the same Tile name.